yilundu/irem_code_release/README.md

 python train.py --exp=identity_experiment --train --num_steps=10 --dataset=identity --train --cuda --infinite
 ```

-We may substitute the addition dataset with other datasets such as shortestpath or connected (as well as additional ones defined in graph\_dataset.py).
+We may substitute the flag --dataset with other datasets such as shortestpath or connected (as well as additional ones defined in graph\_dataset.py).